pelegs29/file_sync_system/README.md

 **The server works by the following method:**

 **If it's a new client:**
-  1. When a new client connects to the server, the server generating a random-128-chars string that uses as the client's ID. the ID will be sent to the client and saved by him.
+  1. When a new client connects to the server, the server generating a random-128-chars string that uses as the client's ID.
+The ID will be sent to the client and saved by him.
 Furthermore, the ID will be printed on the server's console for later use.
   2. An empty folder with the ID of the client will be created on the server's working directory.
   3. All the files and directories inside the path that given as an srgument to the client will be copied to the directory that created by the server in step 2.